mihahauke/VDAIC2017/README.md

 * [intelact](intelact) - the winner entry of the ViZDoom Competition 2016 Full Deathmatch (track 2) by **Alexey Dosovitskiy** and **Vladlen Koltun**.

 ### External files
-Some entries were to big to be shared on github, so we provide them externally:
+Some entries were too big to be shared on github, so we provide them externally:
 * [clyde](https://www.dropbox.com/sh/63pe04af95gi6c3/AACdhsbj1TLwKuV1NkcsPfLsa) - the 3rd place of the ViZDoom Competition 2016 Limitted Deathmatch by **Dino Ratcliffe**